smorel/AppCoreKit/Documentation/Sample-template.markdown

 <i>AppDelegate.m</i>

-    #import "AppDelegate.h"
-    #import "ViewControllers.h"

     @implementation AppDelegate

-    - (void)dealloc{
-        [_window release];
-        [super dealloc];
-    }

     - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions{
         Timeline* timeline = [Timeline sharedInstance];

         self.window = [[[UIWindow alloc] initWithFrame:[[UIScreen mainScreen] bounds]] autorelease];
-        self.window.rootViewController = [[[UINavigationController alloc]initWithRootViewController:[ViewControllers viewControllerForTimeline:timeline]]autorelease];
+        self.window.rootViewController = [[[UINavigationController alloc]initWithRootViewController:
+             [ViewControllers viewControllerForTimeline:timeline]]autorelease];
         [self.window makeKeyAndVisible];
         return YES;
     }

     @end

-<p>Here we're done for the first part of the sample.
-We have a fully functionnal document and a form that can display the twitter timeline content asynchronously.
+<p>We're done for the first part of the sample!
+We have a fully functionnal document and a form displaying the twitter timeline content asynchronously.
 We now need to get some data from the web.</b>

 <h2>Fetching data from the web</h2>

-<p><b>AppCoreKit</b> provides the FeedSource mechanism.
-Connected to a Collection, collection view controller will be able to fetch range of data as needed when scrolling for example.
-FeedSource provides an easy way to define Web API with paging that will automatically populate a document's collection when they are connected together.
-That means, if your collection view controller display a collection associated to a feed source, the UI Interface and your document collection will automatically get synched at any time and get as much data as your FeedSource can provide automatically and asynchronously.<p>
+<p><b>AppCoreKit</b> provides a FeedSource mechanism.
+Connected to a Collection, collection view controllers are able to fetch range of data as needed (when scrolling for example).
+FeedSources provide an easy way to define where and how to retrieve our data with paging, and automatically populate document collections when they are connected together.
+That means, if your collection view controller displays a collection associated to a FeedSource, the UI Interface and your document collections will get synched at any time and get as much data as your FeedSource can provide, automatically and asynchronously.<p>
 <p>WebSource is a particular FeedSource allowing data to be fetched using WebRequests.
-WebRequests are fully multi-threaded using GCD that allow non bloquant web requests.<p>
+WebRequests are fully multi-threaded using GCD wich allow non-blocking requests.<p>
 <p>Lets implements your first WebSource for the twitter public timeline.
-Like viewControllers, we like to create FeedSources using factory methods instead of inheritance as it provides block based interface.</p>
+Like view controllers, we like to create FeedSources using factory methods instead inheritance using their block based interface.</p>
 <p></p>
-<p>Like cell controllers, <b>AppCoreKit</b> provides factory method to build advanced WebRequests.
-We'll use one of these in this sample that use our Mappings system to convert the received JSON payload to an array of instance defined in our document.
+<p><b>AppCoreKit</b> provides helpers to build advanced WebRequests.
+We'll use one of these in this sample wich uses our Mappings system to convert the received JSON payload to an array of models defined in our document.
 This method will fetch the paged data from twitter.
-When the data will get received, it will automatically transform the data as a dictionary by parsing the JSON content.
+When the data gets received, it will automatically transform the data as a dictionary by parsing the JSON content.
 This dictionary is named rawData.
-We specify that the data that has to be transformed by mappings is the array that we received.
-The mappingContextIdentifier is an id that we'll define in a .mappings file describing how each dictionary in the array must be transform to a Tweet instance.</p>
+We specify that the array of data we want to transform using mappings is the rawData itself.
+The mappingContextIdentifier represents a collection of keypath to keypath conversions and class name for the instances we want to create.</p>
+<p>Mappings can be defined in a .mappings file based on CascadingTree.
+CascadingTree is JSON file format allowing template definition, inheritance, imports and more.
+This is the base file format for mappings, stylesheets, object graphs and mock objects definition.</p>

 <i>FeedSources.h</i>